 To create a session the OnixS::FIX::Session::Session constructors have to be used.

-Minimal set of parameters, required to construct session instance, contains sender, target identifiers and version of the FIX protocol, that is used by the session; and instance of the OnixS::FIX::ISessionListener class, whose members will be called by constructed session due to miscellaneous events like appearance of incoming FIX message.
+Minimal set of parameters, required to construct session instance, contains sender, target identifiers and version of the FIX protocol, that is used by the session, and an instance of the OnixS::FIX::ISessionListener class, whose members will be called by constructed session due to miscellaneous events like appearance of incoming FIX message.

 A Session can participate in FIX connection in one of two roles: as an Acceptor or as an Initiator.

-Initiator establishes the telecommunications link and initiates the session via transmission of the initial Logon message.
+Initiator establishes the telecommunications link and initiates the session via the transmission of the initial Logon message.